-The management assesses the recoverability of the Group's internally generated intangible assets including those under development.
-Based on the current revenue generated from these lines of business, expected future revenue and the basis of amortization followed, the management considers the carrying value of these intangible assets as recoverable.
+During the year, the management continued to assess the recoverability of the Group's internally generated intangible assets including those under development.
+Based on the current revenue generated from these lines of business, expected future revenue and the basis of amortization followed, the management considers the carrying value of these intangible assets as recoverable viii.

-viii.
 Leases